jruns/disable-ai/README.md

 6. Pin the extension to the Toolbar

 ## Troubleshooting
-If you don't see AI features being disabled then you might be using another extension that sets browser blocking or redirect rules for Google or DuckDuckGo.
+If you don't see AI features being disabled then you might be using another extension that sets browser blocking or redirect rules for the URL you are accessing.
 Only one rule can run on a page, so their rule might be running.

 ## Future Updates
 Disable AI results in Bing (if possible).